 We are committed to finding more humane, high welfare options for rearing and processing our animals.
-Neither our broiler chickens (for meat) or our hens that provide shell egg are beak trimmed or tipped.
-We are the only retailer in the UK who has achieved this.
+Neither our broiler chickens (for meat) or our hens that provide shell eggs are beak trimmed or tipped.
+We are the only major high street retailer in the UK who has achieved this.